“A friendly, creative, environment for learning together”

 Week 3

-A glorious sunny and hot day today for Forest School and another busy day learning lots of new skills and facts.
+A cold but dry day for Forest School today and another busy day learning lots of new skills and facts.

-Our key word for the day was ADAPTATION.
+Our key word for the day in our Science was ADAPTATION.
 We can all adapt to hot or cold weather but we also learnt how insects have adapted to help them survive in the habitats in our garden.

 We learnt the meaning of the following new words: